kerouac018502/Canadian-tax-calculator/README.md

 If the named input range does not exist in the Model spreadsheet file then a value of 0 is supplied to the Wealthsimple 2021 Free Income Tax Calculator for that field.

-The Wealthsimple 2021 Free Income Tax Calculator supports the following web page output fields are mapped to a corresponding LibreOffice Calc named ranges:
+The Wealthsimple 2021 Free Income Tax Calculator supports the following web page output fields that are mapped to a corresponding LibreOffice Calc named range:
 * totalIncome -> OUT_totalIncome
 * totalTax -> OUT_totalTax
 * afterTaxIncome -> OUT_afterTaxIncome